cricex/patient-outreach-live-agent/README.md

 ## Safety, Scope, and Non Goals

-* Data
+* **Data**
   Synthetic only in this repo.
 Production requires HIPAA controls, a BAA, audit, and data minimization.

-* Consent and disclosures
+* **Consent and disclosures**
   Open with identity, purpose, and opt out.
 Respect do not call lists.

+* **Guardrails**
+  Conversations are unscripted but constrained by system instructions and the injected `CALL_BRIEF`.
+The agent

+  * stays within reminder, education, and scheduling scope
+  * avoids clinical diagnosis, treatment, or individualized medical advice
+  * discloses identity and purpose, honors opt out, and maintains a respectful tone
+  * uses the selected language consistently
+  * minimizes sensitive data in prompts and logs

-* Escalation
+* **Escalation**
-  Conversations are non clinical.
-Clinical signals route to a human.
+  This PoC does not support live transfer or triage to a human.
+If a caller requests clinical guidance or complex help, instruct them to contact the clinic directly.

+* **Write back and integrations**
+  This PoC does not write back to an EHR, FHIR store, scheduler, or CRM.
+All scheduling is mocked.

-* Fairness
+* **Fairness**
   Use consistent scripts across languages in plain language.

 **PoC in scope**
-Synthetic gap detection, patient summary, multilingual live calling, mocked schedule, basic metrics
+Synthetic gap detection, patient summary, multilingual live calling, mocked scheduling, basic metrics

 **Out of scope**
-EMR write back, clinical triage, payer rules, PHI storage, security hardening
+EHR write back, clinical triage or escalation, payer rules, PHI storage, security hardening

 ---

 ## To Do

+Near term, actionable engineering tasks.

 * Deploy to Azure with repeatable infrastructure